Sounders lose top assistants in Gonzalo Pineda and Djimi Traore

 Pineda, a former Mexico national team and Liga MX star, finished his career with the Sounders.
 The central midfielder played from 2014-15, starting 45 of his 56 MLS regular-season appearances.
 Seattle won the 2014 Supporters’ Shield and U.S. Open Cup with Pineda in the lineup.

-Pineda dabbled in broadcasting before accepting the assistant coaching position with Seattle in 2017.
+Pineda, 38, dabbled in broadcasting before accepting the assistant coaching position with Seattle in 2017.
 As part of Schmetzer’s staff, Pineda made three MLS Cup appearances and won the championship in 2019.

-Traore also finished a decorated career in Seattle, wearing the Sounders jersey from 2013-14 and playing a key role in winning the Supporters Shield and Open Cup in 2014.
+Traore, 41, also finished a decorated career in Seattle, wearing the Sounders jersey from 2013-14 and playing a key role in winning the Supporters’ Shield and Open Cup in 2014.
 Traore was an assistant for Seattle’s USL squad in 2015 where he helped develop youth players.
+He was on staff for the 2016 MLS Cup win in addition to the 2019 title.

 “I learned a lot from Brian,” Pineda said, adding that Schmetzer will always be his mentor. “(The Sounders technical staff) have all been amazing.
 They’ve also made me a better coach — Djimi Traore is a fantastic guy and fantastic coach.
 Preki, we all know his experience, and Tom Dutra, the goalkeeper coach with all of his ethics and work environment system — they’ve all been fantastic for me. … I have no experience as a head coach, that’s true, but to say I don’t have experience is not the case.
 I’ve been preparing my whole life for this opportunity having played football since I was 3 (and) I feel prepared otherwise I wouldn’t have taken this position, this fantastic job.”